Richardson Bay Audubon Center Staff

 Casey can be reached at casey.arndt@audubon.org or 415-388-2524 x111.

-Paige Fernandez (she/her), Biologist
+Paige Fernandez (she/her), San Francisco Bay Program Manager

 Paige performs a variety of biological activities in and around the Richardson Bay Audubon Center & Sanctuary.
 She manages our native plant nursery, leads the waterbird and shorebird surveys of Richardson Bay, coordinating the construction of an on-site native plant demonstration garden, and uses her FAA Part 107 drone license to conduce various biological surveys.
 Paige also guides monthly bird walks around the Center on the second Tuesday of each month.
 Additionally, she oversees the annual closure of Richardson Bay Sanctuary waters for the benefit of migrating waterbirds.